This post may contain affiliate links. Please read my disclosure and privacy policy.

 Once the liquid looks bright green, add in the dry ingredients, including the rolled oats, baking powder, and salt.

-Let the pancake cook for roughly 2 minutes, or until bubbles start to appear on top.
+Let the pancake cook for about 2 minutes, or until bubbles appear on top.
 Slide a pancake flipper under the pancake, and flip the pancake over to cook the other side.
 This should take about 1 to 2 minutes.

 Remove the pancake from the pan and repeat with the remaining pancake batter.
 You should get roughly 10 pancakes from this batch, and you may need to lower the heat as you continue cooking the pancakes.
 (Once the pan is hot, they may cook too fast, before the center can cook through.)